Two time-traveling adventures through video game history! Are they worth the trip? Keep reading this Evoland Legendary Edition review to find out!

 Likewise, the music is wonderful, and it’s reminiscent of the many games that served as inspiration.
 You’ll hear a bit of The Legend of Zelda here, a bit of Final Fantasy there, etc. The various themes are fun and catchy but without getting annoying after too much repetition.
 In fact, some of the pieces downright rock.
 The Ghost Forest theme (listen here) is my new jam.

 Full disclosure: I seriously had so much fun with this title.
-I don’t often have time to replay games, but I will make time for Evoland.
+I don’t often have time to replay games, but I will make time for this Evoland Legendary Edition.
 With its clever humor, puzzle challenges, and genre segments, this is a quality experience that should be good for many playthroughs.